 U.S.-Thailand Alliance: Reinvigorating the Partnership

-Catharin Dalpino is the project’s principal investigator.
-She serves as the Joan M. Warburg Professor of International Relations at Simmons College and is Visiting Scholar in Southeast Asian Studies at the Paul H. Nitze School of Advanced International Studies (SAIS) at Johns Hopkins University.
+The project’s principal investigator was Catharin Dalpino, Joan M. Warburg Professor of International Relations at Simmons College and Visiting Scholar in Southeast Asian Studies at the Paul H. Nitze School of Advanced International Studies (SAIS) at Johns Hopkins University.